-In this project, CRPS and CPS students will study together through two semesters.
-All lectures including On-site Research will be held in Japanese.
-On-site Research of this project will be done in the eastern and southern parts of Nara prefecture for 5 nights and 6 days in the fourth or the fifth week on August in 2019.
+In this project, CRPS and PSC students will study together through two semesters.
+We will use Japanese for all lectures including On-site Research.
+On-site Research of this project will be held mainly in the northern parts of Ibaraki city for 2 days on the weekend in the spring semester; 1 nights and 3 days in August or September during the summer break period; 2 days on the weekend in the fall semester.
 The specific dates of On-site Research are TBD.